BNN-UPC/ignnition/docs_rst/installation.rst

 confident with *GNNs*, we recommend you to check out the :ref:`User Guide <user-guide>` where you will find all the information needed to write your new model.
-Check also :ref:`examples <examples>` where you will find implementations of other *GNNs* which might serve as starting point for your own model.
-In case you don't yet feel complitely confident with *GNNs*, we recommend you to examine our :ref:`quick tutorial <quick-step-by-step-tutorial>` where we review every step to create a *GNN* model for a simple use-case.
+Check also :ref:`examples <examples>` where you will find implementations of other *GNNs* which might serve as a starting point for your model.
+In case you don't yet feel completely confident with *GNNs*, we recommend you to examine our :ref:`quick tutorial <quick-step-by-step-tutorial>` where we review every step to creating a *GNN* model for a simple use-case.